Table of Contents

-A child born out of wedlock is a U.S. citizen if the mother is a U.S. citizen and had resided in the United States for at least one year prior to the child’s birth.
+A child born out of wedlock is has birthright to become a U.S. citizen if the mother is a U.S. citizen and had resided in the United States for at least one year prior to the child’s birth.
 If the father is a U.S. citizen, but the mother is not, then the child is a citizen only if:

 - the blood relationship with the child is shown by clear and convincing evidence;

 - the father was a citizen at the time of the child’s birth;

 - the father has agreed in writing to provide financial support to the child until the child is eighteen years of age; and

 - before the child reaches the age of eighteen, he or she is legitimated under the law of the country where the child resides, the father acknowledges paternity in writing and under oath, or paternity is established by court adjudication.